Rebecca (biblical figure): Early life

-To his surprise, a young girl immediately came out and offered to draw water for him to drink, as well as water to fill the troughs for all his camels.
+Immediately, and even before he had finished praying, a young girl suddenly came to the well, (Note: Joseph Benson notes from Genesis 24:61 that Rebecca had attendants of her own, so she did not come to the well out of obligation, but from choice.) and offered to draw water for him to drink, as well as water to fill a trough for all his camels.
+(Note: "Troughs" (plural) in the Vulgate translation.)
 Rebecca continued to draw water until all the camels were sated, proving her kind and generous nature and her suitability for entering Abraham's household.